Victorian Railways miscellaneous vehicles: Gang motor

 The eight-horsepower gang motor, conveying five people, was built at Arden Street in late 1923.
 In 1950 the vehicle was removed from the rolling stock register and given to the Way and Works Department as a track motor.

 Motor car

 The Motor car entered service in mid 1925 after being fitted with rail wheels in lieu of tyres.
 In 1927 the car was named "Mr Molomby's inspection car", and allocated to Seymour.
 It was scrapped in 1952.

 Dodge cars

-In 1936 and 1937, six Dodge cars, built under licence by T.J.
+In 1936 and 1937, six Dodge cars, with bodies built under licence by T.J.
 Richards & Sons in Adelaide, were fitted with rail wheels.
 Although officially described as "passenger and mail motors", they were put in the rail motor group and classified RM, with the numbers 70 to 75.
-They were used on branch lines with little traffic, and at least one became an inspection car for railway officials.
-They were removed from service and scrapped between 1953 and 1958.

-One car (RM 74) has been preserved and as of 2020 was being restored by the Daylesford Spa Country Railway.
+They were used on five branch lines with little traffic: Maryborough - Ararat, Horsham - Goroke, Birregurra - Forest, Murchison East - Girgarre (alternatively Colbinabbin) and Shepparton - Katamatite.
+One vehicle was kept spare as a replacement when a car in service required maintenance.
+To increase the mail and parcel-carrying capacity, four small 10 ft-long trailers were built and used as required.

+After being replaced by Walker railmotors in the early 1950s, they became inspection cars for railway officials.
+They were sold for scrap between 1953 and 1958, but one car, RM 74, was preserved and was placed in the Newport Railway Museum.
+In 1997, it was moved to the Daylesford Spa Country Railway, where it is undergoing restoration.